Tinkerforge/doc/en/source/Software/IPConnection_PHP.rst

  Can return the following states:

  * CONNECTION_STATE_DISCONNECTED (0): No connection is established.
- * CONNECTION_STATE_CONNECTED (1): A connection to the Brickd Daemon or the WIFI/Ethernet Extension  is established.
+ * CONNECTION_STATE_CONNECTED (1): A connection to the Brick Daemon or the WIFI/Ethernet Extension  is established.

-.. php:function:: void IPConnection::setTimeout(int $seconds)
+.. php:function:: void IPConnection::setTimeout(float $seconds)

- Sets the timeout (in ms) for getters and for setters for which "response expected" is activated.
+ Sets the timeout in seconds for getters and for setters for which the response expected flag is activated.

- Default timeout is 2500ms.
+ Default timeout is 2.5.

 .. php:function:: int IPConnection::getTimeout()